kalekdev/uni/fundamentals/cpp.typ

 - Prefixing a class / function with `template<typename T>` accepts a type as a generic argument, so that `T` can be used throughout implementations
 - So-called function objects can be defined by implementing the () operator, for example `bool operator()(const T& x) const { return x<val; }`
 - Type aliases can be defined: `using value_type = T` is a public property of all container classes in the standard library, accessed using `Class::value_type`

+== Floating-point numbers
+Floating point number systems are how types such as `double` and `float` represent real number approximations.
+Such systems allow storing and working with numbers in vastly different orders of magnitude and are denoted as follows:
+$
+F^* (beta, p, e_"min", e_"max")\
+plus.minus sum_(i=0)^(p - 1) (d_i beta^(-i)) times beta^e\
+d_0.d_1, ..., d_(p-1) times beta^e
+$
+Where the digits are called the _mantissa_ and the exponent _e_ indicates the order of magnitude, as in scientific notation $1.6 times 10^(-19)$:
+- $beta$ - base (for example 10 - decimal or 2 - binary)
+- $p$ - precision, how many significant figures are used to represent the mantissa
+- $e_"min/max"$ - the range of possible exponents / orders of magnitudes with respect to the base $beta$ This results in a finite number of discrete real that can be represented perfectly by the system (further significant figures are rounded off) which are denser towards the minimum order of magnitude.
+To prevent multiple ways of representing the same number (for example $1 times 10 = 0.1 times 10^2$), a *normalized* floating point system requires that $d_0 != 0$.

+Floating point arithmetic:
++ Convert floating point numbers to the same exponent (ignoring normalized form rules)
++ Perform the operation in binary / whichever base as usual, preserving the common exponent
++ Round off any significant figures lost to precision
++ Normalize ($d_0 !=0$) and adjust the exponent accordingly

+The total precision / exponent range is dictated by the IEEE standard for a given system, where one bit is usually reserved for signing too. *Double* uses two 32 / 64 bit words (as the name implies), allowing more precision bits and a greater exponent range than *float*; when working on a program where memory usage is non-critical, *double* is greatly preferred.

+Rules of thumb:
++ Avoid equality tests involving floating point numbers - these can often return misleading results as many values (such as $1.1$) are not perfectly represented in binary
++ Adding numbers of very different orders of magnitude results to lost precision